julian-q/MagiAttention/README.md

 ### Kernel-Level Performance and Flexibility

-To demonstrate FFA kernels' state-of-the-art performance and flexibility in handling ultra-long, heterogeneous data training, we measure the computing power (in $\texttt{TFLOPs/s}$) on Hopper GPUs for both forward and backward passes of prevalent attention kernels across standard and irregular mask patterns.
+To demonstrate FFA kernels' state-of-the-art performance and flexibility in handling ultra-long, heterogeneous mask training, we measure the computing power (in $\texttt{TFLOPs/s}$) on Hopper GPUs for both forward and backward passes of prevalent attention kernels across standard and irregular mask patterns.

 | settings              | value                                                                          |
 |-----------------------|-----------------------------------------------------------------------------|